Rikers Island

 Named after Abraham Rycken, who took possession of the island in 1664, the island was originally under 100 acre in size, but has since grown to more than 400 acres.
 The first stages of expansion were accomplished largely by convict labor hauling in ashes for landfill.
-The island is politically part of the Bronx, although bridge access is from Queens.
+The island is politically part of the Bronx, with a bridge being the only access available from Queens.
 It is part of Queens Community Board 1 and uses an East Elmhurst, Queens, ZIP Code of 11370 for mail.